Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: New elements in this calculation

 As discussed in section~\ref{sec:Boltzmann}, we split the weak collision integral ${\cal I}[\varrho]$ into two parts, ${\cal I}_{\nu e}[\varrho]$ and ${\cal I}_{\nu \nu}[\varrho]$, accounting respectively for $2 \to 2$ neutrino--electron and neutrino--neutrino scattering processes.
 In the flavour basis and assuming the neutrino density matrix $\varrho(y)$ to be diagonal, the {\it diagonal} elements of both ${\cal I}_{\nu e}[\varrho]$ and ${\cal I}_{\nu \nu}[\varrho]$, $\left\{ {\mathcal{I}}[\varrho(y)]\right\}_{\alpha \alpha}$, where $\alpha=e,\mu,\tau$ is a flavour index, are identically the standard Boltzmann collision integral due to the said $2 \to 2$ scattering processes for the occupation number of $\nu_\alpha$ at mode $y$.
 The {\it off-diagonal} elements, $\left\{ {\mathcal{I}}[\varrho(y)]\right\}_{\alpha \beta}$, where $\alpha \neq \beta$, are on the other hand peculiar to flavour oscillations and responsible for quantum decoherence of the neutrino ensemble.

 The general, 9D forms of ${\cal I}_{\nu e}[\varrho]$ and ${\cal I}_{\nu \nu}[\varrho]$ have been determined in~\cite{Sigl:1992fn,McKellar:1992ja}.
 Practical implementation, however, requires that we first reduce them to 2D integrals of the forms~\eqref{eq:collision1} and~\eqref{eq:collision2}, wherein each integrand comprises a scattering kernel $\Pi$ and a phase space matrix~$F$.
 Many integral reduction procedures exist for the purpose (e.g.,~\cite{Dolgov:1997mb,Hannestad:2015tea,Bennett:2019ewm}), differing from each other only in the order in which the angular dependences of the integrand are eliminated in the intermediate steps.
-For ${\cal I}_{\nu e}[\varrho]$ we use the expressions presented in appendix A of~\cite{deSalas}, the same expressions that have been hard-coded in \fortepiano\ for a previous study~\cite{Gariazzo:2019gyi} and for completeness we present again in appendix~\ref{sec:collisionintegralsapp} of this work.
+For ${\cal I}_{\nu e}[\varrho]$ we use the expressions presented in appendix A of~\cite{deSalas:2016ztq}, the same expressions that have been hard-coded in \fortepiano\ for a previous study~\cite{Gariazzo:2019gyi}.
+For completeness, we present them again in appendix~\ref{sec:collisionintegralsapp} of this work.

 On the other hand, the ${\cal I}_{\nu \nu}[\varrho]$ collision integral~\eqref{eq:collision2} is highly nonlinear: its phase space matrix~$F_{\nu \nu}$ couples $\varrho(y)$ at four different modes.
 For this reason, with the exception of the recent study of~\cite{Froustey:2020mcq} which does consider the integral in full, ${\cal I}_{\nu \nu}[\varrho]$ has thus far mostly been treated only in an approximate fashion.
-The 2016 update of~\cite{deSalas}, for example, replaced its diagonal entries with the standard Boltzmann collision integrals for the occupation numbers --- a procedure equivalent to assuming a flavour-diagonal~$\varrho(y)$ in the evaluation of~$F_{\nu \nu}$ --- while modelling the off-diagonal elements using a damping approximation (to be discussed in subsection~\ref{sec:collisionintegrals}).
+The 2016 update of~\cite{deSalas:2016ztq}, for example, replaced its diagonal entries with the standard Boltzmann collision integrals for the occupation numbers --- a procedure equivalent to assuming a flavour-diagonal~$\varrho(y)$ in the evaluation of~$F_{\nu \nu}$ --- while modelling the off-diagonal elements using a damping approximation (to be discussed in subsection~\ref{sec:collisionintegrals}).
 Reference~\cite{Gariazzo:2019gyi} likewise adopted the off-diagonal damping approximation, but opted to neglect the diagonal entries.
-Meanwhile, the recent study of~\cite{Akita:2020szl}, though accounting for neutrino oscillations, abandons ${\cal I}_{\nu \nu}[\varrho]$ altogether.
+Meanwhile, the recent study of~\cite{Akita:2020szl}, while treating the diagonal entries in the manner of~\cite{deSalas:2016ztq}, did not model the off-diagonal ones at all.